A safe return for golf as Berger wins Colonial in a playoff

 Monahan conceded his biggest concern going into the week, even with its testing and safety procedure, was positive tests popping up.
 “That’s something, candidly, that I lost a lot of sleep over in the weeks that preceded coming in,” he said.

-All 487 tests at Colonial were negative, and the golf lived up to its part with a star-filled leaderboard and a half-dozen players still in the mix the final hour.

 Next up is the RBC Heritage at Hilton Head on the South Carolina coast, and Monahan said the first week won’t be complete until then to see how players handled the interstate travel.
-Those on the charter were tested for the new coronavirus after the third round.
+Those on the charter were tested after the third round.
 Everyone else would be tested when they arrived at Hilton Head.

 “This is about a sustained return,” Monahan said.
 “But I think as we sit here late in the day Sunday, there’s no question that this has been an exceptional week.”